prachiguptage/TodoListApp-/README.md

 The following **required** functionality is completed:

-* [ Y ] User can **successfully add and remove items** from the todo list
+* [x] User can **successfully add and remove items** from the todo list
-* [Y ] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list.
+* [x] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list.
-* [Y ] User can **persist todo items** and retrieve them properly on app restart
+* [x] User can **persist todo items** and retrieve them properly on app restart

 The following **optional** features are implemented:

-* [Y ] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
+* [x] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
-* [Y ] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
+* [x] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
-* [Y ] Add support for completion due dates for todo items (and display within listview item)
+* [x] Add support for completion due dates for todo items (and display within listview item)
 * [ ] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
-* [Y ] Add support for selecting the priority of each todo item (and display in listview item)
+* [x] Add support for selecting the priority of each todo item (and display in listview item)
-* [Y ] Tweak the style improving the UI / UX, play with colors, images or backgrounds
+* [x] Tweak the style improving the UI / UX, play with colors, images or backgrounds

 The following **additional** features are implemented:

-* [Y ] The checklist can be added with each task
+* [x] The checklist can be added with each task
-* [Y ] The checklist item can be strike through once task is completed
+* [x] The checklist item can be strike through once task is completed

 ## Video Walkthrough